babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 * #### `/distribute` (deprecated)

-This command will make a beta build for Hockeyapp.
+This command will make a beta build for App Center.
 It should be invoked in a format `/distribute branch:target`:

 ```
 /distribute release/3.15.0:babylon